ghivert/modular-styles/README.md

 This way, all the plugins and options are transferred to PostCSS.

-# How the class names extraction works?
+# How does the class name extraction work?

-PostCSS allows, after the compilation of your CSS, to do what you want with the JSON interfaces it provides.
-Right now, it extracts all the information and dump them into the correct ClojureScript file.
+After the compilation of your CSS, PostCSS allows you to do what you want with the JSON interfaces it provides.
+By default, it extracts all the information and dumps them into the correct ClojureScript file.
 It is really easy to write another function to convert the JSON into another language.

 # Contributing?

-All contribution is welcome!
-Please, PR or open an issue!
+All contributions are welcome!
+Please submit a PR or open an issue!